-You can have Vickys French/Scottish Onion Soup, GF DF EF SF NF using 17 ingredients and 6 steps.
+You can cook Vickys French/Scottish Onion Soup, GF DF EF SF NF using 17 ingredients and 6 steps.
 Here is how you achieve that.

 Ingredients of Vickys French/Scottish Onion Soup, GF DF EF SF NF

-- You need 40 grams (3 tbsp) of sunflower spread or butter.
+- It's 40 grams (3 tbsp) of sunflower spread or butter.

 - It's 1 tbsp of pure olive oil.

-- You need 680 grams of red onions, thinly sliced.
+- Prepare 680 grams of red onions, thinly sliced.

-- You need 1/2 tsp of sugar to help caramelise the onions.
+- It's 1/2 tsp of sugar to help caramelise the onions.

-- You need 1 clove of very finely chopped garlic.
+- Prepare 1 clove of very finely chopped garlic.